jhu-cisst-external/phantom-omni-1394-drivers/README.md

 This can be used in combination with https://github.com/jhu-saw/sawSensablePhantom.
 The `devel` branch has ROS support for the Phantom Omni.

+To install the drivers and SDK for a more recent GeoMagic/3DS Touch device, see also https://github.com/jhu-cisst-external/3ds-touch-openhaptics

 # Instructions

 First download this repository.
 Then use the script as described below.
 The script will: